Sunny Bunnies

-Sunny Bunnies (Russian: Солнечные зайчики, romanized: Solnechnye Zaychiki) is an animated preschool children's television series about five colorful balls of light produced by Digital Light Studio (for its first six seasons and part of the seventh) and Animation Café (season 7 onwards).
-The show currently consists of nine seasons, with 26 episodes each.
-The ninth season was launched on December 6, 2024, and is airing on YouTube.
+Sunny Bunnies (Russian: Солнечные зайчики, romanized: Solnechnye Zaychiki) is an animated comedy children's television series about five colorful balls of light about adventures produced by Digital Light Studio (for its first six seasons and part of the seventh) and Animation Café (season 7 onwards).
+The show currently consists of ten seasons, with 26 episodes each.
+The tenth season was launched on 26 December 2025, and is airing on YouTube, The Roku Channel, and Amazon Prime Video.
 Sunny Bunnies is broadcast in more than 160 countries internationally, and its official English-language YouTube channel launched in September 2015 with management support from DHX-owned online kidsnet WildBrain.
 Sunny Bunnies also currently streams on Yippee TV, a Christian-based American children's subscription video on-demand over-the-top streaming service, and on Netflix, Netflix Kids, and Peacock Premium Plus.
 The show's production was relocated following the Russian invasion of Ukraine.

 Plot

 The Sunny Bunnies are a group of mischievous and friendly magical bunnies that spawn from the sun.
 In each episode, they appear in different locations, ranging from the local park and various other places throughout the world.
 During these endeavors, the characters end up at odds with each other and clash, which causes chaos and destruction, or play kids' games to amuse themselves.
-As opposed to most other preschool-oriented shows, Sunny Bunnies heavily utilizes absurdist humor and slapstick to drive its comedy.
+As opposed to most other oriented shows, Sunny Bunnies heavily utilizes absurdist humor and slapstick to drive its comedy.
 The series puts a heavy focus on the main five characters, including their personalities, their semi-dysfunctional relationship with one another, and their dynamics.
 At the end of each episode, several "bloopers" are featured, either showing something happening during the in-universe production of the episode itself, a clip from the episode itself, bloopers of scenes not shown in the episode, extensions of the episode, or something else entirely.